agravier/agravier.github.io/_posts/2010-11-10-Unit-testing-in-clojure.md

 title: "Unit testing in clojure: mocking and lazy evaluation, atticus.mock and overloaded functions"
 ---

-I originally [posted this text](http://agravier.blogspot.com/2010/11/unit-testing-in-clojure-mocking-and.html "Permalink to the original post of Unit testing in clojure: mocking and lazy evaluation, atticus.mock and overloaded functions") on my previous blog.
-I have copied it here in an effort to gather some of my past writings on this website.

----

 As I am learning Clojure by practicing on the [Google AI Challenge][1], I want to unit test all of my code.
 The [clojure.test][2] namespace contains useful macros and functions to define tests and express assertion but lacks mocking facilities.
 I need to count how many times the mocked function is called by the function under test.
 The [atticus][3] package serves this purpose, and I've been happy using it on the first few functions I made ([e.g.][4]).